 Founded in 1996, Bacalar Chico National Marine Reserve covers the northern part of Ambergris Caye, all the way north to the Mexican border.
 It contains important nesting sites for endangered green and loggerhead sea turtles and features Rocky Point, the only place on the Meso-American Reef where the reef touches the shoreline.

 Tranquility Bay Resort is the only resort located inside the marine reserve’s boundaries.The resort’s small dive operation (most gear rental available) arranges custom trips for guests.
 Guests at other resorts can also book a dive if there is room..

 Open-Water Scuba Diving Over Belize’s Meso-American Reef

 The Belize Barrier Reef is just that: a barrier that protects the shoreline from the typically white-capped seas.
-It is broken at several points by passes through the coral, which allow dive boats access to the rougher water and the deeper canyons and walls of the open side of the reef.
+It is broken at several points and bypasses through the coral, which allows dive boats access to the rougher water and the deeper canyons and walls of the open side of the reef.